Charles H. Long: Significations

 In his work, Significations: Signs, Symbols and Images in the Interpretation of Religion, Long points out two issues regarding the ambiguity of religion in the modern United States.
-First, the Enlightenment in Europe prioritized universal and communal ways to understand the world.
-Second, the Western conception of religion has been shaped by colonialism, conquest, and the idea of a non-Western "Other".
-Long raises the question of whether religion can be universal, given the diversity of observed religious phenomena around the world.
+First, the Enlightenment in Europe prioritized universal, hierarchical and communal ways to understand the world.
+Second, the Western conception of religion, born in the Enlightenment, has been shaped and reinforced by colonialism, conquest, and the idea of a non-Western "Other".
+Considering this, Long raises the question of whether religion can be defined universally, given the diversity of observed religious phenomena around the world.

 According to Long, the Enlightenment, while attempting to be objective, had some glaring blind spots.
 Long states, "While the reformist structure of the Enlightenment had mounted a polemic against the divisive meaning of religion in Western culture and set forth alternate meanings for the understanding of the human, the same ideological structures through various intellectual strategies paved the ground for historical evolutionary thinking, racial theories, and forms of color symbolism that made the economic and military conquest of various cultures and peoples justifiable and defensible".
 Religious scholars attempted empirical methodology based on Enlightenment principles of rationality but worked from upper-class, white, cisgender, heterosexual, male assumptions, which also implicitly located other peoples and religions as inferior.
 Humanistic religious studies were a double-edged sword–they allowed for new ways of understanding religious traditions that had been a controlling and violent force in Europe, but they also provided a framework for thinking which justified the racist exploitation of colonialism.